stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

-OpenStack Capacity is deployed automatically using a service deploy hook with the generated kolla-ansible admin credentials, you can override these by setting the authentication url, username, password, project name and project domain name in ``stackhpc-monitoring.yml``:
+OpenStack Capacity is deployed automatically using a service deploy hook with the generated kolla-ansible admin credentials, you can override these by setting the authentication url, username, password, region name, interface, project name and project domain name in ``stackhpc-monitoring.yml``:

 .. code-block:: yaml